zabeerrahman/Java-Multiplayer-Number-Game/README.md

         ![](images/Round11.png)
   * SCORECARDS Folder:
     * zab.txt<br/>
-    A *sample* log which keeps track of numerous lifetime statistics of each user so game can calculate desired statistics and display in console.<br/><br/>
+    A *sample* log which keeps track of numerous lifetime statistics of each user so game can calculate desired statistics and display in console.*No lifetime statistics included here*<br/><br/>
  __Desired Statistics__
         * Win rate *(%)*
         * Too high guess rate *(%)*